B i o g r a p h y

 Ms. Richardson also perceives the arts to be a vehicle for healing cultural divides.
 She purposefully moves to help break down racial barriers through her music.
 In addition, she is the founder of Classical Music Across Cutures (CMAC Project).
 CMAC advocates for children of color to be able to pursue classical music.
 A product of public school orchestra programs herself, Richardson believes that a quality in-depth educational musical experience should be available to all children.

 Marta is a native of Greensboro, NC.
 She graduated from University of North Carolina at Greensboro School of Music, with a degree in music education.
-She was a member of the Greensboro Symphony for nearly 20 years and later became a founding member of the band, Songs of Water.
+She was a member of the Greensboro Symphony for nearly 20 years and later became a founding member of the nationally acclaimed world music band, Songs of Water.
 She presently teaches violin at Bluford Peeler STEAM Academy with Guilford County Schools.

 She continues to reside in her hometown with her husband, Duane, and is the mother of three grown children.